mjhm/lodash-match-pattern/README.md

 ## Partial objects

-Most of the time feature tests are interested in how objects change, and we don't need be concerned with properties of an object that aren't involved in the change.
+Most of the time ,feature tests are interested in how objects change, and we don't need be concerned with properties of an object that aren't involved in the change.
+In fact a principle of feature testing requires elimination of such incidental details.
 Matching only partial objects can create a huge simplification which focuses on the subject of the test.
 For example if we only wanted to test changing our user's email to say "billybob@duckduck.go" then we can simply match the pattern:
 <table><tr>
 <th>JavaScript Objects (mocha)</th><th>Pattern Notation (cucumber)</th>
 </tr>
 <tr><td><pre>
 {
-  id: _.isInteger,
+  id: 43,
   email: 'billybob@duckduck.go',
   '...': ''
 }
 </pre></td><td><pre>
 {
-  id: _.isInteger,
+  id: 43,
   email: 'billybob@duckduck.go',
   ...
 }